 - All Gold features

 Our take on Platinum: The "message before matching" feature is genuinely differentiated — it's the closest Tinder gets to Hinge's comment-on-a-prompt mechanic.
-But at ~$30–$50/mo, it's expensive for most casual users.
+But it is still a premium upgrade.
 Only makes sense if you're actively dating multiple days per week and the Gold features are already working for you.

 What's Actually Worth Paying For